Kiss Me, Son of God: Religion and Music Collide in TMBG’s Masterpiece

 The Power of This Song

-This song has always resonated with me not just musically but on a spiritual and religious level as well.
+This song has always resonated with me on a spiritual and religious level.
 It resonates like a church tower bell, triumphantly ringing out my disdain for both.

 The song begins and ends with the same stanza: